yanaM17/yanaM17/README.md

 Stay free to know a little more about my life, follow me on my network where i share a little more about myself.
 I love to make new friends and learn new things. 🚀

- 👩 I'm passionate about personal growth, books, traveling and modeling (i have a 10 year experience as a model).
+ 👩 I'm passionate about personal growth, books, traveling and modeling (i have a 10 year experience as a model). <br/>

- 🏡 I love being with my family, they are everything to me.
+ 🏡 I love being with my family, they are everything to me.<br/>

- 📚 Since i enjoy learning new languges, i can speek english, russian, italian and chinese (just a bit).
+ 📚 Since i enjoy learning new languges, i can speek english, russian, italian and chinese (just a bit).<br/>

 <!---